 However, because limited partners have very little control of the business interests and also because the terms of the family limited partnership almost always restrict to whom their interest may be sold (typically to other family members), limited partnerships are considered less valuable than general partnerships.
 For example, if a limited partner owned a 1% share with a total business value of $1,000,000.00, it would seem to be worth $10,000.00.
 But a discounted value due to the above may be closer to $6,000.00.

-Although they are a form of a limited partnership, family limited partnerships can be complex and are often carefully scrutinized by the Internal Revenue Service.
-It is for this reason that an estate planning attorney recommends consultation with someone experienced in each of these three areas: estate planning, business formation, and tax law.
-For a free initial consultation with experienced estate planning legal team at Romano & Sumner, please contact our Houston law offices.
+Although they are a form of a limited partnership, family limited partnerships in Sugar Land can be complex and are often carefully scrutinized by the Internal Revenue Service.
+For this reason, the lawyers at Romano & Sumner recommend consulting with someone experienced in each of these three areas: estate planning, business formation, and tax law.
+For a free initial consultation to discuss family limited partnerships in Sugar Land, please contact our Houston law offices.

 Romano & Sumner, PLLC